 Your Pursuit is equipped with a diesel generator.
-The generator is equipped with an automated start-up sequence to prevent overcranking which can lead to engine damage and to ensure that the generator is up to operating temperature before the electrical load is applied.
+The generator is equipped with an automated start-up sequence to prevent over cranking which can lead to engine damage and to ensure that the generator is up to operating temperature before the electrical load is applied.
 The display on the generator panel provides detailed information on the operating status of the generator.
 Refer to the generator owner's manual for complete explanation on the operation and interpretation of the displayed data.

-Because of the number of DC systems on this boat that can be in operation, a significant drain on the batteries can occur.
-Depending on the RPM and the duration of operation of the engines, the engines' charging systems may not be able to keep up with the DC electrical demand particularly when the engines are run at low RPM for extended periods.
+The generator uses a coolant reservoir tank to maintain proper operating temperatures.
+The coolant must be checked frequently.
+The tank is located behind the aft cockpit tackle locker drawer.
+The drawer is removable.
+To inspect the fluid level, open the door and remove the drawer.
+See generator manual for more information.
+Because of the number of OS systems on this boat that can be in operation, a significant drain on the batteries can occur.
+Depending on the RPM and the duration of operation of the engines, the engines' charging systems may not be able to keep up with the OS electrical demand particularly when the engines are run at low RPM for extended periods.

 To ensure that the batteries remain at peak charge, Pursuit strongly recommends that the generator be run whenever the boat is in use and not connected to shore power.
 It is important to activate the house battery charger to maintain the house, electronics and bow thruster batteries whenever the generator is running.

-The generator is located in an enclosure in the aft bilge.
+The generator is located in an enclosure in the machinery space.
 The generator compartment is equipped with an automatic fire extinguisher system and an automatic engine shutdown system.
 Refer to the Safety Equipment chapter.